 Tasting coffees is not a test, it’s a method of comparing and contrasting coffee flavors.
 When you can differentiate between coffee tastes, you can appreciate the nuances each coffee offers.

 Some ways you can get better at tasting coffee at home include coffee cupping, practice using the flavor wheel, online tutorials, and/or free tastings with a professional present.
-Anyone can start practicing their tasting skills and it’s a fun activity to do at home.
+Anyone can start practicing their tasting skills at home.

 If you want to practice at home, we suggest booking an online tasting class with our coffee experts.
 You'll learn the basics of coffee tasting and walk away with a better understanding of coffee flavor profiles.